-can\run(conanfile)
+can_run(conanfile)

 Validates whether is possible to run a non-native app on the same architecture.
-It's an useful feature for the case your architecture can run more than one target.
-For instance, Mac M1 machines can run both armv8 and x86\64.
+It's a useful feature for the case your architecture can run more than one target.
+For instance, Mac M1 machines can run both armv8 and x86_64.

-bool value from tools.build.cross\building:can\run if exists, otherwise, it returns False if we are cross-building, else, True.
+bool value from tools.build.cross_building:can_run if exists, otherwise, it returns False if we are cross-building, else, True.